SOLV-Code/FigRs/3D Prints/README.md

 - B key: to box select
 - Ctrl and LMB to Lasso select
 - C to brush select with RMB
 - x = Delete
 - G = Grab
 - S = Scale
 - R = Rotate

-- Mousewheel to zoom
-   - Ctrl + Wheel to pan Left/Right
-   - Shift + Wheel to pan Up/Down
-   - Shift + c to zoom out